-1. Employees and Elected Officials of Ohio County are entitled to participate in the County group plan for all health insurance(s).
-Any full time, regular employee or elected official of the County may apply for coverage.
+- 1. Employees and Elected Officials of Ohio County are entitled to participate in the County group plan for all health insurance(s).
+Any employee who averages 30 hours per week in a six month average or elected official of the County may apply for coverage.
 County contribution is subject to change with each annual budget.
-Insurance for a full time employee or elected official begins on the first day of a calendar month following one full month of employment or subject to terms and conditions of the county's elected group health insurance policy in effect at the occasion of the employee's hire date.

-2. If the participating employee leaves the employ of the County, he/she may elect to keep health, vision, dental insurance under COBRA coverage.
+Insurance for a full time employee or elected official begins on the first day of a calendar month following one full month of employment or subject to terms and conditions of the county's elected group health insurance policy in effect at the occasion of the employee's hire date. - 2.
+If the participating employee leaves the employ of the County, he/she may elect to keep health, vision, dental insurance under COBRA coverage.
 Notification and forms would be sent to the employee by Cobra.
-Continuation of group coverage would be for a specified period of time in accordance with COBRA regulations.

-3. All insurance policy questions shall be addressed to the current Agent of Record that has been appointed by the Ohio County Fiscal Court.
-It is not the duty of the Finance/Payroll Officer to interpret insurance policy(s).
+Continuation of group coverage would be for a specified period of time in accordance with COBRA regulations. - 3.
+All insurance policy questions shall be addressed to the current Agent of Record that has been appointed by the Ohio County Fiscal Court.
+It is not the duty of the Finance/Payroll Officer to interpret insurance policy(s). - 4.
+Effective August 12, 2015 any county employee that ends employment with Ohio County Fiscal Court and has any type of Health Benefit those benefits will term at midnight on their last day of employment.